Cabela's

-Cabela's Inc. is an American retailer that specializes in hunting, fishing, boating, camping, shooting and other outdoor recreation merchandise.
-The chain is based in Sidney, Nebraska.
-Cabela's was founded by Richard N. Cabela and Jim Cabela in 1961.
+Cabela's Inc. is an American retailer that specializes in hunting, fishing, boating, camping, and other outdoor recreation merchandise.
+The chain was founded by Richard N. Cabela and Jim Cabela in 1961.
 Cabela's was acquired by Springfield, Missouri-based Bass Pro Shops in 2017 and has been a subsidiary since then.

-Cabela's mail-order catalogs are shipped to 50 states and 120 countries.
-More than 120 million catalogs were mailed in its first year as a public company.
-It also has "Trophy Properties LLC" (a real estate market), the "Gun Library" (for buying and selling new, used, and collectible firearms).
+The brand’s retail locations feature wildlife exhibits and outdoor designs, and are viewed as tourist attractions.

 History

-The company that would become a sporting goods reseller and chain was started in December of 1961.
+The company that would become a sporting goods reseller and chain was started in December 1961 in Chappell, Nebraska.
 Richard (Dick) N. Cabela purchased $45 worth of fishing flies at a furniture expo in Chicago which he then advertised for sale in a local newspaper advertisement.
 When his first effort produced only one response, he placed an ad in a national magazine, Sports Afield, which was more successful.
-Included with each order was a catalog of other products for sale by Cabela.

-As the business grew, Cabela and his wife Mary moved their operation to Sidney, Nebraska in 1963.
-Dick's brother Jim also joined the business.
-From those beginnings, the company has since grown to a publicly traded corporation with over $3 billion in annual sales.
+Cabela and his wife, Mary, mailed the orders and kept a record of all names and addresses.
+In 1963, Cabela's brother Jim joined the company.
+The mimeographed catalog became a printed catalog, and the operation moved into the basement of a family store and then to a former American Legion Hall.
+In 1968, the company moved again into a former John Deere dealer facility in Sidney, Nebraska.
+Cabela's then sold fishing gear as well as equipment for hunting, backpacking, and other outdoor activities.
+In 1991, a 75,000-square-foot retail store was opened in Sidney.
+More stores were built, decorated with outdoor scenery, mounted animals, and aquariums.
+Some stores included shooting ranges and archery ranges.
+By 2014, there were 50 stores across the U.S. and Canada.

 On February 17, 2014, founder Dick Cabela died at his home in Sidney, Nebraska, at the age of 77.

 About half of Cabela's sales come from hunting-related merchandise with about a third derived from the sale of firearms, ammunition and accessories in 2012.
 Additionally, in 2012 30% of revenue came from direct sales (through catalog and online orders), and 59% from physical retail stores.
 The remaining 11% of revenue came from its financial subsidiary and credit card business.

 In 1996, Gander Mountain, prior to declaring bankruptcy, sold its mail order business to Cabela's with a non-compete clause.
 In 2007, Cabelas brought suit against them to prevent their re-entry into the mail-order business.
 Gander Mountain won the lawsuit and began selling online as well.

 In February 2013, Cabela's sued Gander Mountain for patent infringement over a fold-up cot that Gander was selling.
 In December 2013, Gander sued Cabela's for cybersquatting.

 In March 2014, Cabela's sold their recreational real estate division, Cabela's Trophy Properties, to Sports Afield.
+The name changed to Sports Afield Trophy Properties.

-In December 2015, Cabela's sold their Outdoor Adventures & T.A.G.S. divisions to Worldwide Trophy Adventures.
+In January 2016, Cabela's sold their Outdoor Adventures & T.A.G.S. divisions to Worldwide Trophy Adventures.

 On October 3, 2016, Bass Pro Shops announced an agreement to acquire Cabela's for $5.5 billion.
+In September 2017, Cabela's became part of Bass Pro Shops.